 The Adult members of the Committee are divided into three "classes".
 The idea is that the adults who run are pretty much established and are much less likely to move or make other changes which would preclude them from serving out their term.

 The Young Adult members are typically high school students or post high school or college students who are still in a state of flux.
 Consequently, it is probably not prudent to expect Young Adult s to serve a three year term.
 However, their input is critical in maintaining a dynamic and adaptable workshop environment.

-Each year during Workshop, we elect 7 members to committee; three Adults, four Young Adults.
+Each year during Workshop, we elect 8 members to committee; four Adults and four Young Adults.
 This process includes being oriented and filling out a resume.
-There is a nomination process in accordance with Roberts Rules of Parliamentary Procedure.
-As a member of the Workshop, each attendee may nominate and/or second another member.
+As a member of the Workshop, any attendee may nominate and/or second another member.
 More importantly, any attendee may run for a spot in his or her category.
-So, while at Workshop, consider who you believe might make a good committee member and suggest they run.
+Thus, while at Workshop, consider who you believe might make a good committee member and suggest they run.

 There are a number of expectations for a committee member.
 This is not an "honorary" position.
 The primary expectations are but not limited to:

 There are three planning retreats during the year.
-One in early to mid Spring, one in early to Mid Fall and one in the winter a couple of months prior to Workshop.
+One in early spring post-workshop, one in mid-fall (typically November) and one in the winter (typically January) a couple of months prior to Workshop.
 Attendance is not an option.
 This is where the Workshop is planned.
 If you have to miss a retreat, a member of the Executive Committee must be notified.
 The circumstances must be critical in order to miss a retreat.
 Each member of committee is vital to the success of the Workshop and if a member cannot attend, then the slack must be picked up by other members.
 Typically, well over 100 hours of work, both at retreat and during the year, is the norm.
 Additionally, a fee is assessed to offset the cost of food and lodging during the retreats.
 The venues for the retreats vary.